-Tenant Selection Plans
+• Tenant Selection Plans

 Owners will adopt Tenant Selection Plans (TSPs) allowing individuals with a criminal record to access LIHTC housing while ensuring the safety of all residents.
+The TSP must be in compliance with OHFA's Tenant Selection Plan (TSP) Guidelines as may be amended from time to time.

 - The TSP must explicitly prohibit the denial of admission, termination of assistance or eviction on the basis of arrest records alone, not accompanied by additional conditions that ultimately diminish or negate the effect of the prohibition.
 The TSP may create reasonable look-back periods for review of crimes but must not have blanket prohibitions on any person with any conviction record.
 The housing provider should have a policy that considers the nature, severity, and recency of criminal conduct. - The TSP must include an individual assessment of each tenant applicant's history and provide the tenant applicant an opportunity to provide mitigating information before denying housing based on upon the result of criminal screening.
-This item requires the consideration of additional information before denying housing based on an individual's criminal record.
+This item requires the consideration of additional information before denying based on an individual's criminal record.
 The TSP must reflect that the housing provider will request mitigating information from the applicant before denying housing based on the applicant's criminal history without the tenant applicant needing to request an individualized assessment or submitting an appeal.
 In all cases, this should occur before a denial/decision has been made. - The TSP is also required to be submitted and reviewed by OHFA as part of the Compliance Next Steps process for the project.
 When developing their TSPs, Owners should refer to HUD's Office of General Counsel Guidance on Application of Fair Housing Act Standards to the Use of Criminal Records by Providers of Housing and Real Estate-Related Transactions (HUD Guidance) and this model criminal background screening policy.

-• Domestic Violence Protection and Prevention
+Domestic Violence Protection and Prevention

-In conformity with the Violence Against Women's Act (VAWA) Reauthorization of 2023 as codified in 34 U.S.C.
+In conformity with the Violence Against Women's Act (VAWA) Reauthorization of 2022 as codified in 34 U.S.C.
 Chapter 121 Subpart III, an applicant for or tenant of housing assisted under the LIHTC program, or any affiliated individual thereof, may not be denied admission, denied assistance, terminated or evicted from the housing on the basis that they are a victim of domestic violence, dating violence, sexual assault or stalking, if the applicant, tenant, or affiliated individual otherwise qualifies for admission, assistance, participation, or occupancy.
 Every tenant and applicant must be provided a Notice of Occupancy Rights when admitted as a tenant, denied admission, denied assistance, or being terminated/evicted.